mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects.markdown

-As you can see in the above example here we aren't only providing the data in a nice wrapped up abstraction, we are also allowing objects outside of this class to ask questions of this data. into
+As you can see in the above example here we aren't only providing the data in a nice wrapped up abstraction, we are also allowing objects outside of this class to ask questions of this data.
-This is where we get the real power in value objects.
-As system complexity grows, this can really reduce a lot of cognitive overhead.
+This is where we get the real power of value objects.
+As system complexity grows, this can reduce a lot of cognitive overhead.
 You shouldn't ever have to think "Oh shoot, what is this string representing".